directus/directus/docs/guides/sdk/authentication.md

 client.setToken('TOKEN');
 ```

-Note that an instance of the `LocalStorage` was created in the options of the `authentication()` composable.
+Note that the `LocalStorage` class is for demonstration purposes only, in production it is not recommended to store credentials in the localStorage of browsers.

 ## Cross-Domain Cookies